 Meal Breaks: We will break for 90 minutes each day for lunch.
 Please feel free to bring your own meal, if you wish – or take a walk to one of the nearby restaurants in the neighbourhood.

-If you would prefer to make your payment on arrival, have questions, would like more information, or need assistance with special needs or participation arrangements — please contact us at: email@example.com and we’ll be happy to help you.
+If you have questions, would like more information, or need assistance with special needs or participation arrangements — please contact us at: email@example.com and we’ll be happy to help you.

 Somatic Meditation: The Journey Home